bgamari/ghc-wiki-import/data-parallel/closure-conversion/class-less.md

-We also convert data constructors by converting their argument types.
-In particular, the signature of the wrapper is converted.
+We convert data constructors by converting their argument types and their representation `DataCon` gets a new filed `dcCC :: StatusCC DataCon`.
+In particular, the signature of the worker is converted.
 However, in contrast to other functions, we only convert the argument and result types; the arrows tying them together are left intact.
 For example, if the original wrapper has the type signature

 ```wiki